 The design of large halls like theaters, concert halls and broadcasting studios the advise and cooperation of the acousticians was indispensable.
-It was not accidental, that the acoustics of halls or more general architectural acoustics had in this time rather favorable conditions for development.
+It was not accidental, that the acoustics of halls or more general architectural acoustics had in this time rather favourable conditions for development.

-The part of the research in this field was the continuation and the experimental verification of previous theoretical works.
+Part of the research in this field was the continuation and the experimental verification of previous theoretical works.

-The scientific research were devoted to two main issues
+The scientific research was divided into two main issues